E-Group/sqat/README.md

 To start the program, simply enter "http://localhost:8080/Commission/" in your browser.

-### Dependencies

-/*
-Stocksify uses the Yahoo!
-Query Language (YQL) to query for stock information and is totally dependent of Yahoo's web service and the YQL to provide information.
-The application is also dependent on the fact that the user has an Internet connection in order to be able to connect to Yahoo's web services.
-*/

-### Limitations

-/*
-Stocksify can only get information on stocks from the whole world if using the short symbols provided by finance.yahoo.com.

-Yahoo supplies the following information on the YQL service.
-These are the highest level constraints for the Product:

-	x YQL has a performance uptime target of over 99.5%.

-	x YQL relies on the correct operation of the Web services and content providers it accesses.

-	x YQL rate limits are subject to the rate limits of other Yahoo! and 3rd-party Web services, and all rates are subject to change.
-*/

-## Licensing

-/*
-Stocksify is free to use, change and distribute.
-Note however that there may be license restrictions in the libraries used within the product.
-For further information, please refer to the License Agreement of Google Guava (https://code.google.com/p/guava-libraries/, Apache License 2.0), JSON (http://www.json.org/license.html) and/or Apache HttpComponents (http://www.apache.org/licenses/, Apache License 2.0).
-*/

 ## Disclaimer

 The developers takes no responsibility or liability in the possible case of damage or loss of property from using this application.